SjoerdHekking/custom-macros-sugarcube2/Spoiler/README.md

 1. 'Spoiler' has a default initial blur set to `4px`.
     - Only integers are accepted.
-    - Minimum will be `1px` or an error will be thrown.
+    - Minimum will be `1px` or the setting will conform to the closests safe number.
-    - Maximum will be `10px` or an error will be thrown.
+    - Maximum will be `10px` or the setting will conform to the closests safe number.

 **NOTE:** Blurs with a greater value then 10 will be impossible to use.